Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ```

 This Procfile specifies that our application will use the web, indicated by the "web" portion, and our "java" section specifies how to start it up.
 The last portion of the Procfile creates our jar file.
-A jar file is a file used to run a java application.
-You can use a jar file to run your java code anywhere.
+A jar file is a file used to run a Java application.
+You can use a jar file to run your Java code anywhere.
 It's easily exported and
 is how Heroku runs our application.

 The next configuration we need a <strong> system.properties </strong> file.
 This is a file that Heroku uses to define our application's properties such as our Java and Maven version.